neildevas/install-ruby-on-macos/README.md

 if you want to see what it does and how it works.

 Note that the script will ask you to enter your macOS password at various points.
 This is the same password that you use to log in to your Mac.
+The prompt comes from Homebrew, because it needs permissions to write to the `/usr/local` directory.

 **Once the script is done, quit and relaunch Terminal.**